Liteye-Systems/voxl-docker/README.md

 To build this yourself:

-1) download the qualcomm-proprietary_0.0.1.ipk package from https://downloads.modalai.com and place it here in the voxl-docker root directory.
+1) download the qualcomm-proprietary_0.0.1.ipk package from https://downloads.modalai.com and place it here in the voxl-cross directory.

 2) run the install-cross-docker.sh script